500+ Words Essay on Solar System

 Has the Solar system fully been discovered?

-Although there are several researches going on, there are still many undiscovered and unreachable regions of the Solar system.
+Although there are several types of research going on, there are still many undiscovered and unreachable regions of the Solar system.